-The proposed ordinance amendment is consistent with the Santa Barbara County Comprehensive Plan (as described in Attachment D of Planning Commission Staff Report dated May 3, 2016), and the requirements of State Planning and Zoning Laws.
+The proposed ordinance amendment is consistent with the Santa Barbara County Comprehensive Plan (as described in Attachment 5 of the Board Letter dated November 1, 2016, herein incorporated by reference), and the requirements of State Planning and Zoning Laws.
+The project is consistent with the Comprehensive Plan and the LUDC.